lemberg/draft-environment/README.md

 Dramatically increases disk IO on Windows by adding NFS support.

 ## How to

+1. (Optional) Locally-trusted SSL certificates

+    **Skip this step if `mkcert` is already installed and the local CA does already exist.**

+    Install [mkcert](https://mkcert.dev) in order to get locally-trusted development SSL certificates.
+This tool requires no configuration.
+After installation just run:

+    ```
+    $ mkcert -install
+    ```

 1. Add Draft Environment to the project (as a dev dependency):